DOES MUTUAL KNOWLEDGE OF PREFERENCES LEAD TO MORE

 We ran experiments that gave subjects a straight-forward and simple opportunity to hedge away ambiguity in an Ellsberg-style experiment.
 Subjects had to make bets on the combined outcomes of a fair coin and a draw from an ambiguous urn.
 By modifying the timing of the draw, coin flip, and decision, we are able to test the reversal-of-order axiom.
 Our main result is that the reversal-of-order axiom seems to hold.
 We also confirm low levels of ambiguity hedging despite the relative obviousness of the opportunity.

-GENDER DIFFERENCES IN BARGAINING EXPERIMENTAL EVIDENCE
+GENDER DIFFERENCES IN BARGAINING EXPERIMENTAL EVIDENCE (UNDER REVIEW)

 (JOINT WITH GRACIELA KUECHLE)